javaHelper/Spring-Boot-Apache-Kafka-Course---The-Practical-Guide/README.md

 Recursively Remove .DS_Store
 - Open up Terminal
 - In the command line, cd to/your/directory
-- Finally, in the command line, type: find . -name '.DS_Store' -type f -delete.
+- Finally, in the command line, type: `find . -name '.DS_Store' -type f -delete`.
 Press enter.

 STEP 1: GET KAFKA
 Download the latest Kafka release and extract it: